jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 We organised a hacksesh and Mandy helped me brainstorm potential ideas using questions similar to the ones found in [this post by Lucy Bain](https://lucybain.com/blog/2016/conference-proposal-ideas/).

 I then wrangled these ideas into three talk abstracts.
-(An abstract is a description of your talk idea in a couple paragraphs that sells the idea to the conference organisers and attendees).
+(An abstract is a description of your talk idea, in a couple paragraphs, to sell it to the conference organisers and attendees).

 By the end of the night, I had three validated talk ideas and some rough abstracts to polish up.

-The next day, I took a big deep breath, drew up all my courage and submitted all three of my talk ideas to JSConf.
+The next day, I took a big deep breath, drew up my courage and submitted all three of my talk ideas to JSConf.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Just submitted my first ever conference proposal - eeek!
 Big thanks to <a href="https://twitter.com/Mandy_Kerr?ref_src=twsrc%5Etfw">@Mandy_Kerr</a> <a href="https://twitter.com/Amys_Kapers?ref_src=twsrc%5Etfw">@Amys_Kapers</a> and <a href="https://twitter.com/stringy?ref_src=twsrc%5Etfw">@stringy</a> who&#39;ve been my constant inspiration/supporters and <a href="https://twitter.com/sandysandy?ref_src=twsrc%5Etfw">@sandysandy</a> for her wordsmith help ❤️🤗</p>&mdash; Jess Budd (@jessbudd4) <a href="https://twitter.com/jessbudd4/status/1165114649743749125?ref_src=twsrc%5Etfw">August 24, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>